Interleaved Latent Visual Reasoning with Selective Perceptual Modeling: Method

 \section{Method}

-In this section, we present Interleaved Latent Visual Reasoning (ILVR), a framework that performs reasoning by interleaving explicit textual generation with latent visual representations.
-We first introduce the interleaved generation paradigm.
-Then, we detail how we construct latent supervision targets by extracting key features from helper images using a momentum teacher.
-Finally, we describe the two-stage training strategy used to instill this interleaved capability.
+In this section, we present Interleaved Latent Visual Reasoning (ILVR) framework that performs reasoning by interleaving explicit textual generation with latent visual representations, as shown in Fig.~\ref{fig:framework}.
+We first outline the interleaved generation paradigm (Sec.~\ref{paradigm}).
+We then detail how we construct latent supervision targets by selecting key features from intermediate images (``\textit{helper images}'') within ground-truth interleaved image-text trajectories using a momentum teacher model (Sec.~\ref{supervision}).
+Finally, we describe the two-stage training strategy to instill this interleaved latent reasoning ability (Sec.~\ref{training}).